Utkagr/RTSMproject/regression/Twitter/README.md

     ## 10       ADL 1.821024e+01
     ## 11       NAD 1.001314e+06

-An ideal VIF value is 1.
-So,any feature having vif value close to 1 is significant.
-A range of 1-5 for the VIF value is preferred.
-After 5, the feature is not considered significant.
-As we can see, our features lie nowhere near VIF value of 1.<br />
+An ideal VIF value is 1.<br> So,any feature having vif value close to 1 is significant.<br> A range of 1-5 for the VIF value is preferred.<br> After 5, the feature is not considered significant.<br> As we can see, our features lie nowhere near VIF value of 1.<br> This suggests that our features are highly correlated as we have seen in earlier plot as well.<br> So,we need to eliminate features which donot add much variance to the data.<br> For that, let's do principal component analysis which projects the features into the direction of maximum variance.

-So,this suggests that our features are highly correlated.
-And hence,we would have to run Principal Component Analysis on our data because neither correlation table nor VIF analysis is sufficient to differentiate between significant and insignificant features.

 PCA analysis
 ============

-For PCA,data needs to be: scaled all numeric and without missing values
+For PCA,data needs to be:<br> - scaled <br> - all numeric <br> - no missing values <br>

 ``` r
 features <- train[-c(12)]